Skip to main content

 SLO annotations are the notes added to your SLO charts when an outstanding event related to the monitored resource occurs.

-You can find SLO annotations on SLO charts and in SLO History reports that include annotated SLOs.
+You can find SLO annotations on SLO charts, in SLO History reports that include annotated SLOs, and in the Events app section under the Annotations tab.

 You can manage SLO annotations using the Nobl9 Web interface, sloctl, or Nobl9 API.